Sv443-Network/JokeAPI/dev/README.md

 # JokeAPI - Dev Stuff
 This folder contains developer stuff, everything from notes to scripts.
+It also contains the new **[developer documentation.](./docs/home.md)**